lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 You will have to answer some questions in a case by case basis:

--   Is the lack of a tenant a bug in this context?
+-   Is it a bug?
--   Does this operation make sense in a tenant agnostic way?
+-   Does it make sense without a tenant?
--   Should you interpret the lack of tenant as an indication that the operation must be performed on all tenants?
+-   Does it imply all tenants are targeted?

 ---